achimkoh/neural-xy-pad/README.md

 - drawing speed control (currently triggered every 50ms)
 - temperature control
 - better mapping of x, y values (currently hardcoded to roughly remain around the center of the pad) and control over mapping scale
-- option to select models (not sure if this is feasible.
-I might have to resort to creating multiple instruments?)
+- option to select other generation models (not sure if this is feasible because of the not being able to import thing.
+I could simply create multiple instruments?)